In development

 Competitiveness (C)

-Securing reliable utilities - Houston do we have a problem?
+Ensuring reliable utilities - Houston do we have a problem?

 Every year, electric and gas utilities' assets are threatened by the impact of climate change, and cybersecurity attacks...